CocobellyBites/cocobellybites.github.io/content/homepage/bites.md

 Seasoned ground beef, carrots and an onion sauteed mixture.

 **Callaloo Veggie:**
-Seasoned callaloo greens with onion, garlic, tomato, scallion, thyme, a smidgen of Scotch bonnet pepper
+Seasoned callaloo greens with tomato, carrot, corn, green beans, onion sauted mixture.

 ---

 **Gizzada**
 A small coconut round tart with pinch marks around the edges for stylistic effect where Jamaicans adopted and modified the Portuguese Queijada.
 Get ready to enjoy a delicious burst of flavor consisting of grated coconut, sugar, nutmeg, ginger, all-spice and vanilla.

-**Sorrel:**
+**Sorrel Refresher:**
 A refreshing sweet yet tart gingery hibiscus drink